Patch-Grid: An Efficient and Feature-Preserving Neural Implicit Surface Representation: Modeling diverse geometric features

-The modeling of an open surface boundary can be considered as a trimming process, where the open surface patch is formed by trimming an extended surface at the boundary curve with a trimming surface.
-An example is illustrated in \cref{fig:trimming_open}.
+The modeling of an open surface boundary can be considered as a trimming process, where the open surface patch is formed by trimming away an extended surface at the boundary curve using a trimming surface.
+An example is illustrated in \ref{fig:trimming_open}.
 We denote a given open surface as $S_o$ and its boundaries as $\partial S_o$.

-We follow the method presented earlier to train a neural surface patch $Z_o$ that reconstructs $S_o$ with some extraneous part (see \cref{eq:embed_surface}).
+We follow the method presented earlier to train a neural surface patch $Z_o$ that reconstructs $S_o$ with some extraneous part (see \ref{eq:embed_surface}).
 To represent the trimming surface as a zero-level set of a neural implicit function, we need to provide sample points in the zero-level set and gradient directions at these points.
 Specifically, we first sample from the boundary curve $\partial S_o$ a set of points $\mathbf{x}_b$ at which the zero-level set of the trimming surface passes through.
-Then, we compute at each of these sampled points a vector $N_s$ that represents the gradient direction of the target implicit functions. $N_s$ is computed as the cross product of the surface normal $N_n$ at this point and the tangent $N_t$ along the boundary curve $\partial S_o$ as shown in \cref{fig:trimming_open}(b).
-Pseudo SDF and gradients are hence computed from $\mathbf{x}_b$ and $N_s(\mathbf{x}_b)$.
-We adopt the same training loss, \cref{eq:patch_loss}, to obtain a learned implicit function serving as the trimming patch.
-The zero-level set of the trimming patch is then used to cut off the extraneous part of the zero-level set $Z_o$ to form a clean boundary curve.
+Then, we compute at each of these sampled points a vector $N_s$ that represents the gradient direction of the target implicit functions. $N_s$ is computed as the cross product of the surface normal $N_n$ at this point and the tangent $N_t$ along the boundary curve $\partial S_o$ as shown in \ref{fig:trimming_open}(b).
+SDF values and gradients of this virtual cutting surface are computed from $\mathbf{x}_b$ and $N_s(\mathbf{x}_b)$.
+We adopt the same training loss, \ref{eq:patch_loss}, to obtain a learned implicit function serving as the trimming patch.
+Its zero-level set is then used to cut off the extraneous part of the zero-level set $Z_o$ to form a clean boundary curve.